 After entering the Configuration menu, select "Timer" then Press the "Enter" key to get into Timer configuration menu.
 It displays Timer Timer1 as the first-timer to configure.
 Press directional navigation keys at the bottom to select other timers.
 Press directional keys on the right-hand side to select the menu column.
-After completing Configuration, press softkey, softkey to return to the main display.
+After completing Configuration, press Back soft-key, then press Back soft-key to return to the main display.
 All configurations will be saved automatically.